MichaelMattmann/Trail_Formation/README.md

 ## The Model

-The most important variable it the ground structure, which includes the morphology depending on the position and the presence of tracks depending on time and position.
+The most important variable it the ground structure, which includes the topology depending on the position and the presence of tracks depending on time and position.
-In addition there is the durability of tracks (regeneration of nature), attractiveness and visibility of a determined place.
+In addition there is the durability of tracks (regeneration ratio of nature), attractiveness and visibility of a determined place.
 We plan to measure the presence of tracks by adding all contributions of the people walking on that specific place and subtracting the regeneration ratio.
 Attractiveness depends on the presence of tracks, the visibility and the direction of the destination.
 This model won't consider the social influence and the "force" acting between two peoples walking at the same time, but we think it's a good model because it involves most of the criteria needed to decide the trajectory.